Fexooo/FastMCServer/README.md

 Check my to-do List and if there isn't the Feature you want open a Pull Request on GitHub.

 # TODO
-+ Add Graphical User Interface (currently in development)
++ Add Graphical User Interface (currently live on the experimental Branch)
 + Edit Server Properties of existing Server
 + Add an Installer
 + Edit Gamerule and other InGame Settings through a Plugin